aws-ia/standards-terraform/README.md

 # This module is intended to be called by one or more other modules and must not contain any provider blocks
 ```

+**File: /setup_workspace/**

+Creates and Terraform workspace in TFC.
+See registry [link](https://registry.terraform.io/modules/aws-ia/cloud_workspace/hashicorp/latest) for more information

 ## Deployments
 ### Terraform Cloud